Kanishka08/loan-prediction/README.md

-# 🏦 Loan Approval Prediction with ML & Streamlit
+# 🏦 Loan Approval Prediction with ML

 This project uses a machine learning pipeline to predict whether a loan application will be approved based on applicant details.
 It includes EDA, feature engineering, model training using a Random Forest classifier, and predictions on unseen test data.